shubhamJaiswal12/LocalRepo/README.md

-#This is my loacl repo for new;y created folder
+#This is my loacl repo for newly created folder .